chuckfs/obsidian-chuck/README.md

-# Local AI Vault
+# Obsidian Chcuk

-**Local AI Vault** is an **offline-first** AI assistant and vault manager plugin for Obsidian.
+**Obsidian Chuck** is an **offline-first** AI assistant and vault manager plugin for Obsidian.
 It performs intelligent context tagging, semantic search, and basic reasoning using only local computation.
 No APIs.
 No cloud.
 No setup.

 ---